Chalarangelo/30-seconds-of-code/README.md

 Performs left-to-right function composition.

-Use `Array.reduce()` to perform left-to-right function composition.
+Use `Array.prototype.reduce()` to perform left-to-right function composition.
 The first (leftmost) function can accept one or more arguments; the remaining functions must be unary.

 ```js